knguyen1/js-connect-the-dots-solver/README.md

 # js-connect-the-dots-solver

-A javascript solver of the connect-the-dots game.
+A javascript solver for dots generated on a canvas element.